 We provide practical and emotional support for people who are detained at Colnbrook, Harmondsworth and Morton Hall Immigration Removal Centres, and for people detained under immigration powers in London prisons.
 We are completely independent from the government and from the detention centres.

-We work with the Freed Voices group of experts-by-experience to ensure that the voices of those affected are included in any debate about detention.
+We work with experts-by-experience to ensure that the voices of those affected are included in any debate about detention.

 For any other information, please get in touch.

 Bella joined Detention Action in 2018, having previously worked at Liberty and Reprieve.
 She oversees our work in providing support for people in detention and in campaigning for fundamental reform.

 James joined Detention Action in 2019 and has a wealth of experience in the sector, including as Director of Gatwick Detainees Welfare Group.

 Detention Action’s Advocacy Coordinators oversee our casework support for people being held indefinitely in detention.
 They help provide emotional and practical support for people in detention and coordinate our network of volunteers.

 Izzie coordinates various areas of our campaigns and media work, and ensures the efficient functioning of the Detention Action office.

 Community Support Coordinator

 Tony runs our Community Support Project, which supports people who have experienced, or are at risk of, long-term detention to live in the community.